DAY 1: Arrival in Clonegal

 DAY 5: Iron Bridge - Laragh

 The trail now climbs steeply upwards to Borenacrow Saddle.
 The scenery here is stunning in all directions.
-From the saddle, you can choose to descend into Glendalough either along the Wicklow Way or to take the longer, but arguably more beautiful route via the Spink.
+From the saddle, you can choose to descend into Glendalough either along the Wicklow Way or by taking one of the beautiful route options via the Spinc with its great views.

 DAY 6: Laragh - Enniskerry